Surajkumar4-source/SLURM_Advanced_Resource_Reservation_Implementation/README.md

 50 newscript newpartition 1 PENDING 0:0

 ```
+  - We can see other user can't submit job , only dhpcsa (reserved) can submit job on compute1

 <br>

   **By following these steps, you can effectively manage reservations in Slurm, ensuring controlled access to resources for specific users and tasks.**